 Strategies for New Grant Funding- A central goal of the Pilot Project Program is to expand environmental health research at UofL by facilitating the procurement of new external funding with an emphasis on NIEHS funding.
 Pilot project awardees will be expected to submit a proposal for external funding to continue the project within a year after the original end date of the award.
-Pilot project awardees will be encouraged to interact with the CIEHS to facilitate procurement of new external funding; the CIEHS can provide assistance with identification of collaborators, use of core facilities, and pre-submission internal grant review.
+Additionally, awardees will be expected to submit both the grant application prior to submission and the related summary statements to the Executive Committee so that the CIEHS can provide assistance with identification of collaborators, use of core facilities, and pre-submission internal grant review.